Skip to content Skip to footer navigation

 Are expensive hair dryers worth it?

-Should you blow your cash on a high-end hair dryer, or will the cheap and cheerful one do?
+So when it comes to buying a hair dryer, should you blow your cash on a high-end model, or will a cheap and cheerful one do?

-Whether you want to invest in the $599 Dyson, spend a couple of hundred on a professional salon-grade hair dryer or get one for under $100, we recommend a range of models in our latest hair dryer reviews to suit your hair care regime and budget.
+Whether you want to invest in the $649 Dyson or get one for under $100, we recommend a range of models in our latest hair dryer reviews to suit your hair care regime and budget.

 Ionic, ceramic, tourmaline – what does it all mean?

-Many hair dryers come with technologies that claim to provide a professional result, but what does it all mean and is it all just hot air?
+Many hair dryers come with technologies that claim to provide a professional result, but is it all just hot air?
+Our tests didn't indicate that these technologies improve hair dryer performance.

 Ionic